briancmpbll/home_assistant_custom_envoy/README.md

 This is a HACS custom integration for enphase envoys with firmware version 7.X.
-All credit for the actual code fixes goes to [@gtdiehl](https://github.com/gtdiehl), I just packaged it up to work with HACS so that HASS OS users can install it.
-His code is located [here](https://github.com/gtdiehl/core/tree/envoy_new_fw/homeassistant/components/enphase_envoy).
-See the discussion on [this issue](https://github.com/jesserizzo/envoy_reader/issues/78) for more context.
+This integration is based off work done by @DanBeard, with some changes to report individual battery status.

 # Installation